on Tuesday, August 26, 2014

 We spoke with medical oncologist Chau Dang about her role as Chief of MSK’s newest suburban outpatient treatment center in West Harrison, New York.

 Medical oncologist Chau Dang specializes in the treatment of women with breast cancer, and her research focuses on developing more-effective and less-toxic treatment strategies.
-Recently, Dr. Dang was appointed Chief of the Medical Oncology Service at MSK West Harrison, our newest suburban outpatient treatment center, opening in October.
+Recently, Dr. Dang was appointed Chief of the Medical Oncology Service at MSK Westchester in West Harrison, our newest suburban outpatient treatment center, opening in October.
 We spoke to Dr. Dang about her new role and why she’s excited to work closer to home.

 Can you talk a little bit about what your new job will entail?